The Sleep Problem

-Create a sleep routine.
 This can include a warm bath or shower or other relaxation techniques.
 Try to go to bed at the same time every night and wake up at the same time every morning, regardless of when you actually fell asleep.
 Having a sleep routine may help your internal clock naturally realize when it is time to sleep.

 Make sure your bedroom is a comfortable environment by regulating the temperature, keeping noise to a minimum, and making sure it is suitably dark.
 And keep your bed as a place you use only for sleeping and sex.
 Doing other activities in bed, like watching TV, reading, or working, can teach your body not to be ready to sleep when you are in bed.

-Avoid caffeine before bedtime, because it can stay in your body for a long time and make it even more difficult to fall asleep.
+It can stay in your body for a long time and make it even more difficult to fall asleep.
 If you want to have a hot drink before bed, try herbal tea or warm milk.
 Or try mixing warm milk with half a teaspoon of turmeric, a quarter teaspoon of cinnamon, and some honey.
 Turmeric may naturally aid sleep and, as an added bonus, both cinnamon and turmeric are natural anti-inflammatories which could help reduce your pain.

 During the day, try to get regular, low-impact exercise.
 But, on the other hand, try not to over-exert yourself to the point of intense fatigue or exhaustion.
 Pacing yourself is key.
 It can also help to make sure you get fresh air and sunshine regularly.